Background pattern

 • If you have asthma or any other respiratory disorder.

-• See the "Infections" section later.
+• See the "Infections" section below.

-Cardiovascular Precautions
+Cardiovascular precautions

-Nonsteroidal anti-inflammatory drugs like ibuprofeno may be associated with a small increase in the risk of suffering a heart attack or stroke, especially when used in high doses.
+Anti-inflammatory/analgesic medications like ibuprofen may be associated with a small increased risk of suffering a heart attack or stroke, especially when used in high doses.
 Do not exceed the recommended dose or treatment duration.

-• You have heart problems, including heart failure, angina (chest pain), or have had a heart attack, bypass surgery, peripheral artery disease (circulation problems in the legs or feet due to narrowing or blockage of the arteries), or any type of stroke (including a "mini-stroke" or transient ischemic attack "TIA").
+• you have heart problems, including heart failure, angina (chest pain), or if you have had a heart attack, bypass surgery, peripheral arteriopathy (circulation problems in the legs or feet due to narrowing or blockage of the arteries), or any type of stroke (including a "mini-stroke" or transient ischemic attack "TIA").

-• You have high blood pressure, diabetes, high cholesterol, a family history of heart disease or stroke, or if you are a smoker.
+• you have high blood pressure, diabetes, high cholesterol, have a family history of heart disease or stroke, or are a smoker.

-Skin Reactions
+Skin reactions

-Severe skin reactions associated with Ibuprofeno (arginina) Combix treatment have been reported.
-Stop taking Ibuprofeno (arginina) Combix immediately and seek medical attention immediately if you notice any skin rash, lesions on mucous membranes, blisters, or other signs of allergy, as these may be the first signs of a severe skin reaction.
+Severe skin reactions have been reported in association with Ibuprofen (arginine) Combix treatment.
+Stop taking Ibuprofen (arginine) Combix and consult a doctor immediately if you present any skin rash, lesions on the mucous membranes, blisters, or other signs of allergy, as these may be the first signs of a severe skin reaction.
 See section 4.

-Ibuprofeno (arginina) Combix may affect or be affected by other medications.
+Ibuprofen (arginine) Combix may affect or be affected by other medications.
 For example:

-• Other nonsteroidal anti-inflammatory drugs.
+• Other non-steroidal anti-inflammatory drugs.

 • Anticoagulant medications (e.g., to treat coagulation problems/prevent coagulation, e.g., acetylsalicylic acid, warfarin, ticlopidine).